-Nominated for 3 Academy Awards® including: Best Supporting Actress (Regina King), Best Adapted Screenplay, and Best Original Score
+Nominated for 3 Academy Awards® including: Best Supporting Actress (Regina King-WINNER), Best Adapted Screenplay, and Best Original Score

 In his third feature, Barry Jenkins, director of the Oscar-winning MOONLIGHT, draws deep from the well of James Baldwin, whose profound insight into African Americans' unique place in American society serves as inspiration for this gorgeous tone poem on love and justice.